Skip navigation

 Course summary

-Become an Occupational Therapist and improve patients' lives with BSc Occupational Therapy at the University of Southampton, a course ranked 4th in the UK (Complete University Guide 2026).
+About this course Become an Occupational Therapist and improve patients' lives with BSc Occupational Therapy at the University of Southampton, a course ranked 3rd in the UK (Complete University Guide 2026).
 On your three-year BSc Occupational Therapy degree you'll gain the knowledge and skills needed to treat people with psychological, physical or social disabilities.
-You'll learn how to work effectively with patients, their families, and carers, as well as with other healthcare professionals, in our dedicated skills and simulation facilities, including our multi-sensory room and our replica flat, and on a variety of placements throughout your degree.
-Occupational therapy combines a range of areas including human anatomy and physiology, psychology, sociology, pathology, learning disabilities, and mental health.
-You'll explore the impact of health conditions and life events on people’s sense of self, relationships, and occupations.
+You'll learn how to work effectively with patients, their families, and carers, as well as with other healthcare professionals and you'll be supported by world-leading academics* who are actively shaping the profession and are there to help you every step of the way from student to registered healthcare professional.
 This programme gives you all the knowledge and skills to start your career along with eligibility to register with the Health and Care Professions Council as an Occupational Therapist.
 This programme is also accredited by the Royal College of Occupational Therapists and the World Federation of Occupational Therapists.
+Key features of the course:

 Modules